carine-h/carine-h.github.io/posts/blog_5.md

   2. The incumbent's policies are well-established after a term in office so a challenger would have to especially focus on conveying their agenda

 While my predictions proved incorrect in the 2000-2012 elections, perhaps there is some helpful insight for future campaigns: focusing on attacking an incumbent and conveying a challenger's policy could help a challenger campaign shrink the incumbent advantage.

+#### Main Points
+- Non-incumbents out-spend incumbent party candidates presumably to compete with the incumbent advantage
+- There is no clear pattern between incumbency and ad tone/purpose
+- Campaigns spend more on ads as election day approaches (presumably to cope with the quick decay of ad persuasion)

 ## 2020 Update
 With a firm overview of TV campaigning under our belt, it's time to take a quick look at 2020!
 While there's limited data on current social media spending, Facebook has started to release its data on presidential ad purchases.
 These are purchases not only made by the official campaigns, but other PACs and organizations behind either candidate.